Case Studies:

 National government, local municipalities and public/private water supply companies

 The Department of Water Affairs– annual contribution to the WfW programme amounts to about R58 million.
 The water price charged to its users (33,000 domestic, industrial, agriculture and forestry water users), includes a “water resource management fee”.
-This fee covers clearing of alien invasive plants as well as planning and implementation, pollution control, demand management, water allocation and water use control).
+This fee covers clearing of IAPs as well as planning and implementation, pollution control, demand management, water allocation and water use control).

-The public company TCTA, the specialised liability management body for bulk water supply has also contributed R8 million to the WfW programme (over three years).
+The public company Trans-Caledon Tunnel Authority (TCTA), the specialised liability management body for bulk water supply has also contributed R8 million to the WfW programme (over three years).

-Some Local governments, interested in preserving or increasing water supply contribute to the programme with regular annual donations to fund the removal of AIPs in the catchment areas from where they derive their water.
+Some Local governments, interested in preserving or increasing water supply, contribute to the programme with regular annual donations to fund the removal of IAPs in the catchment areas from where they derive their water.
 In the Hermanus municipality, for example, a block rate tariff was introduced to control high water use and a significant percentage of the revenues collected are transferred to the WfW programme.
-Similarly, Georges Municipality has committed R400 000 per year to the programme as a parallel investment to the new augmentation scheme to supplement the capacity of its Garden Route Dam.
+Similarly, Georges Municipality has committed R400,000 per year to the programme as a parallel investment to the new augmentation scheme to supplement the capacity of its Garden Route Dam.

 Intermediary